puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 Typing `clear` into your terminal will remove everything on your terminal screen.
 {% endtip %}

-In addition to the quest commandline tool, we have also integrated real-time feedback into the VM, which is displayed in the bottom-right corner of the terminal, as seen in Figure 1.
+In addition to the quest command line tool, we have also integrated real-time feedback into the VM, which is displayed in the bottom-right corner of the terminal, as seen in Figure 1.

 {% figure 'assets/terminal.png' %}